Hares and licensing

 NatureScot can licence control of mountain hare throughout the year or brown hare in the closed season.

 From 1 March 2021 mountain hares are included on Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and so have full protection.
-This means, for example, that anyone who intentionally or recklessly kills, injures or takes mountain hare without a licence will be acting unlawfully.

-A new licensing scheme for mountain hare is now available for persons wanting to kill or take mountain hare.
+A licensing scheme for mountain hare is now available for persons wanting to kill or take mountain hare.

 Licences can only be granted for specific purposes, including: